 To clarify Lisa’s second section, if the pitch gets higher, you are moving up the neck.
 When the pitch is lowered, you are moving down the neck.
 Easy, huh?

-As to string gauges, we’ll just have to agree to disagree.
 Heavier gauge strings are not necessarily harder to play on if your guitars action is set up for them.
 Most models of guitars are designed to use a certain gauge of string.
 Too heavy a string will over-stress the neck and make it bow over time.
 Too light a gauge will not supply enough tension, and the neck will bow backwards, in time.
 There is a little room to play with, such as using light-medium strings on a guitar designed for light strings, etc… Super-Light gauges are mainly meant to be used with floating bridges, where the tension will be variable.
 A heavier gauge will give you a more mellow, darker sound, and the strings will bend less.
 I use Medium Jazz strings on my Gibson Les Paul, because it was designed to use medium strings, and the heavier gauge takes full advantage of the hollow body for a beautiful bell-like sound.
 I use light-mediums on my Stratocaster, and Telecaster because that’s what they were designing to use.
-The lighter gauges take advantage of the single-coil ‘bite’ and attack for a twangy wail that cuts through the other sounds on stage.
+The lighter gauges take advantage of the single-coil "bite" and attack for a twangy wail that cuts through the other sounds on stage.

-As to skin acidity, that is irrelevant.
-You should be wiping your strings off with a good degreaser like Windex after you are finished playing, every time.
+Actually skin acidity is not a big problem, if you remember to wipe your strings off with a good degreaser like Windex after you are finished playing, every time.
 At least wipe them off with a soft cloth or paper towel.
 This makes your strings last double the time.
 You should also be using talcum powder on your hands when you play, both to increase speed, and protect the strings from your skin acid and salts.
 It also protects the fretboard, which also suffers from salt build-up.
 In my opinion, coated strings sound horrible, do not last much longer, and are more expensive than a decent set of normal strings.
 Plastic will not make up for a lack of proper care on your guitar.
 Do it the right way from the first, and you’ll have few problems later on.
-Just my opinion….

 In the next section, tuning is pretty straight-forward.
 The names of the strings (EADGBE) are only applicable if your guitar is tuned to International Concert Pitch (A=440 Hz).
 If your guitar is tuned down a whole step, then the strings would be DGCFAD.
 You should really be using a tuner, either a physical unit, or one of the free ones online.
 I even have a tuner on my cellphone.
 But if for some reason a tuner is not available, then manual tuning is fine, as long as you can get one string to the proper pitch, by tuning it to a piano, or other instrument, a pitch pipe, or if you were lucky enough to be born with "Perfect Pitch" ears (and there are people like that…I have met a few, but they are rare indeed….The irony is most of them I know only sing……).
 Once you have any string to pitch, you can tune the others to it with the Comparative Method, which she is demonstrating.
 Remember, this only works if you can get one string to proper pitch (A = 440 Hz), also known as International Concert Pitch.
 I, on the other hand, keep my guitars tuned down 1/2 step to make them more amendable to some of the alternative playing styles I use, and this is fine, as long as you are doing it on purpose.
 You need to learn the correct way at first, then you can modify things to your liking later on…..
 As a rule, your guitar should always be tuned to Concert Pitch, in order to maintain proper string tension on the neck, and be doing the songs in the correct keys.